 Common names of such documents are:

-As mentioned above, it is not necessary for the parties to have reached agreement on all major points for a contract to have come into existence under Dutch law.
-The Dutch courts will look at “substance over form”.
+As mentioned above, it is not necessary for the parties to have reached an agreement on all major points for a contract to have come into existence under Dutch law.
+The Dutch courts will look at 'substance over form'.
 This means that the name or form of the document is not decisive.
-It is therefore possible that documents produced during the negotiations will individually, or collectively with other communications, have contractual force.
+It is, therefore, possible under Dutch law that documents produced during the negotiations will individually, or collectively with other communications, have contractual force.
 A Dutch court may use default provisions of Dutch contract law and the principle of reasonableness and fairness to fill in the gaps of the agreement.

 Under Dutch contract law, parties are free to choose to stipulate in documents that the documents, or parts thereof, are not to be considered binding.
 Documents may also include “conditions precedent” that is, conditions that must be fulfilled before a contract will be formed.

 To ensure maximum effectiveness, these clauses must be drafted in a careful and detailed manner.
 It is advisable to consult a Dutch lawyer in relation to such clauses.
-A Dutch lawyer will also be able to advise you as to whether you, or the other negotiating party, are likely to be able to rely on documents produced during the negotiations.
+A Dutch lawyer will also be able to advise whether you, or the other negotiating party, are likely to be able to rely on documents produced during the negotiations.